STOOPS CFC CENTER STAFF

 Assistant Director

-Outside of work, Mrs. Collier is currently pursuing a Project Management Professional (PMP) certification and authoring a book on trauma and resilience.
+A graduate of the University of Kentucky (BA, Social Work) and Florida State University (MSW, Social Work), Savannah is a Licensed Clinical Social Worker (LCSW).
+Outside of work, Savannah is currently pursuing a Project Management Professional (PMP) certification and authoring a book on trauma and resilience.

 Alison Dujovic, BS